 3. Navigate through Canopy Files and Folders that you have access to.

-Depending on your permissions, you may navigate through Contact Files, My Files, or Internal Files using the respective folders on the Virtual Drive.
+Depending on your permissions, you may navigate through Client Files, My Files, or Internal Files using the respective folders on the Virtual Drive.

 4. Drag files from your desktop to a folder on the Virtual Drive to upload the files to Canopy.